 How To Form A Wyoming Corporation

-What is a Wyoming Corporation?
+Why Form a Wyoming Corporation?

 Steps to Forming a Corporation in Wyoming

 Your company’s mailing address does not have to be a physical location.
 The business office address could be any one of a corporation’s multiple offices.
-A principal business office is where your Wyoming Corporation keeps your company records.
+A principal business office is where your Wyoming corporation keeps your company records.
 These include copies of your annual reports, your financial records, and your corporation’s business documents (such as Bylaws and Articles of Incorporation).
 The principal office address must be a physical street location.

-5. Number and class of shares the corporation will have authority to issue
+Number and class of shares the corporation will have authority to issue

-A Wyoming Corporation authorizes and issues shares of stock to its shareholders, which is how the ownership of the Corporation is determined.
+A Wyoming corporation authorizes and issues shares of stock to its shareholders, which is how the ownership of the corporation is determined.
 If you own shares of the company’s stock, you are an owner.Stock is first authorized on the Articles of Incorporation.
 You must decide upon a total number of shares of authorize.
-Once the Wyoming Corporation is formed, you will have an initial shareholders meeting, and stock will be issued to shareholders.
+Once the Wyoming corporation is formed, you will have an initial shareholders meeting, and stock will be issued to shareholders.
 You are not required to issue all of the stock that has been authorized.

 Think of Authorized Stock as a pie.
 The total number of Authorized Stock makes up the whole pie.
 When you give out stock to shareholders, you are giving out Issued Stock.
 Issued Stock is like slices of the pie.
 You give out a certain number of slices, but you can also keep slices for later.